Quickguides

 Considerable care is required when formulating the scope of the issue to be decided by the expert.
 The validity of an expert determination may be challenged where the expert is required to decide a technical question but, in so doing, it is necessary for the expert to form a view as to the correct contractual interpretation of the relevant clauses.

-The ability to set aside an expert determination is dependent on whether or not the expert has carried out the task which he or she was contractually required to undertake.
+The ability to set aside an expert determination is dependent on whether or not the expert has carried out the task that they were was contractually required to undertake.
 If the expert has carried out that task, the fact that errors were made or the expert took irrelevant matters into account does not render the determination challengeable.
-On the other hand, if the expert has not performed the task contractually conferred on him or her, but rather performed some different task, or carried out his or her task in a way not within the contractual contemplation of the parties, objectively ascertained, then the determination will be liable to be set aside.4
+On the other hand, if the expert has not performed the task contractually conferred on them, but rather performed some different task, or carried out their task in a way not within the contractual contemplation of the parties, objectively ascertained, then the determination will be liable to be set aside.5

 While expanding the clause in this fashion might avoid the determination being set aside, the draftsperson may need to consider whether this outcome is appropriate in any given circumstances.
 For example, should the parties be bound by an incorrect interpretation of the contract by a valuer tasked with the function of determining an accounting or valuation issue?
 The desire for a speedy and binding outcome needs to be weighed up against the risk of being bound by an incorrect contractual or legal finding with the losing party being dissatisfied with the outcome.